kyverno/website/content/en/docs/policy-reports/_index.md

 5. **Anchor Logic Resulting in Skip:**

-As explained in the original documentation, a combination of anchors and their evaluation results can lead to a skip.
+As explained in the [validate documentation](../writing-policies/validate.md), a combination of anchors and their evaluation results can lead to a skip.
 Specifically, a conditional anchor might be skipped, but if it's a sibling to another condition that results in a pass or fail, the overall result will reflect that of the sibling, potentially masking the skip.

 *Example:* If we have the following policy: